-Welcome to the module on Cost function.
+Welcome to the module on the Cost function.

 In fact, all three classifications have high accuracy, but the 3rd solution has the best solution.
-Because it classifies all the points perfectly is because the line is almost exactly in between the two groups.
+Because it classifies all the points perfectly because the line is almost exactly between the two groups.

 This is where the Cost function concepts come in.
-Cost function algorithm leverage to reach to an optimal solution.
-The agenda of the concept to understand how to minimize and maximize the cost function using an algorithm.
+Cost function algorithm leverage to reach an optimal solution.
+The agenda of the concept is to understand how to minimize and maximize the cost function using an algorithm.